St. Joseph School (Hilo, Hawaii): History

 arrived in 1900 to assume teaching and administrative responsibilities for the girls.

 In 1948, St. Mary's and St. Joseph's were consolidated into a new co-educational institution built on the present site at the intersection of Ululani and Hualalai Streets.
-Some 963 students were enrolled the first year.
+The elementary school, high school, and gymnasium were built in 1948, 1949, and 1950, respectively.
 In 1951, the Marianist Brothers were reassigned to new teaching posts, and were replaced with a larger staff of nuns and lay teachers.
-The opening of the new school year in 1951-52 marked the beginning of St. Joseph as a complete co-educational school directly under the Pastor of St. Joseph Parish, part of the Roman Catholic Diocese of Honolulu.
+The opening of the new school year in 1951-52 marked the beginning of St. Joseph as a complete co-educational school directly under the Pastor of St. Joseph Parish, part of the Diocese of Honolulu.

 Academics

 High school

 St. Joseph has a variety of educational opportunities for students.
 The school has six Advanced Placement classes, including European History, English Language and Composition, English Literature and composition, Chemistry, Calculus, and US Government and Politics.

 Elementary

 Athletics

 St. Joseph School is a member of the Big Island Interscholastic Federation.

 In 2010, the St. Joseph Cardinals boys basketball team defeated Pahoa High School's Daggers, 51-39 to win the D-II BIIF Championship.
 The St. Joseph tennis team was able to gain the #2 and #5 seeds at the HHSAA state tournament.

 In 2016, The No. 3 seed Cardinals overcame an 18-point deficit and upset No. 1 Honokaa 51-50 in the BIIF Division II boys basketball championship, clinching their first league title since 2010.